tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 For a very basic usage guide, please refer to [here](guides/wsl_linux_basics.md)

+Please refer to [Reference - WSL on Windows](reference.md#wsl-on-windows) for more learning resource on WSL.

 ## Visual Studio Code (VSCode)

 You will need a code editor to write Python or SQL code in the course.
 VSCode is a popular source code editor used by developers for writing, debugging and editing code across various programming languages.